SankarB/micro-services/wordpress-mysql-deployment/wordpress-nfs-mysql-sc/README.md

         kubect get svc
     # Check Deployment, should be available 2
         kubect get deploy
-    # Check Pods, should be available 2, both should be running state
+    # Check Pods, should be available 3, all should be running state
         kubect get pods

 ## 3. Verify on https://console.cloud.google.com/ load balancing section for Load Balancer which creates by Auto using Wordpress Service type: LoadBalancer

 ## 4. Using Load Balaner newly created IP access your Application.